khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 The UI should be self-explanatory.
 If extra help is required, it should be **in the UI itself**, as either UI text or as text within a [drawer](/components/drawer).

-The UI should be self-explanatory.
-Guidance for how to use a feature should be in the UI itself, as UI text or as text within a [drawer](/components/drawer).
 Affordance is higher when help content is available in context.

 ## When to use a link to documentation